What is the Completed Contract Method?

 The total cost incurred in the project is $700,000 and the fee that is to be received from the Strong product Ltd. is $750,000.
 So, XYZ Construction Company has to consider the cost of $700,000 on the balance sheet over a period of the project and after that billing the customer entire $750,000 fee which is associated with the project, and thus recognizing a profit of $50,000 and expense of $650,000.

-- The principal advantage of a completed contract method of accounting is that the revenue reported is based on the Actual results and not on the basis of the estimates.
+- The principal advantage is that the revenue reported is based on the Actual results and not on the basis of the estimates.

-- Deferment of taxes is another advantage of the completed contract method as the taxes are deferred by the contractor until the completion of the project.
+- Deferment of taxes as the taxes are deferred by the contractor until the completion of the project.

 - The completed-contract method of accounting helps to reduce the cost fluctuations associated with the long term projects.
 This method also motivates the contractor to apply cost and time-saving methods for the completion of the project as the compensation of the contractor does not change with the actual time taken to finish the project.